 True.
-Many of us are familiar with having to copy, paste, and submit text into an online checker, for example, this is how the AftertheDeadline functions.
-Conversely, Grammarly’s app is continually checking your writing for mistakes in real-time to provide instant feedback.
+Many of us are familiar with having to copy, paste, and submit text into an online checker.
+For example, the AftertheDeadline online spell checker.
+Grammarly’s app is continuously checking your writing for mistakes in real-time to provide instant feedback.

 “Improve word choice with context-optimized vocabulary suggestions.”

 True.
 Context-optimized vocabulary suggestions are by far my favorite feature.
-All too often, novice writers draw upon the same words to use over and over.
-This unfortunate habit limits writing creativity and expression, for instance, I often use the word “great” and when I do, Grammarly will suggest substitutions such as fantastic, amazing, or excellent to improve my writing.
-Additionally, Grammarly highlights word repetition and will suggest replacements.
+All too often, writers repeat the same words in their works.
+For instance, I often use the word “great” and when I do, Grammarly will suggest substitutions such as fantastic, amazing, or excellent to improve my writing.
+Additionally, Grammarly highlights repetition and offers recommendations.

 “Grammarly’s free browser extension helps you write mistake-free in Gmail, Facebook, WordPress, LinkedIn, and anywhere else you write on the Web.”

-Yes, and No. Grammarly’s free browser extension is fantastic when it interacts with platforms such as Gmail, Facebook, WordPress, and other top rated sites that their engineers experiment with frequently.
-However, I’ve noticed on several sites that after clicking on “Correct with Grammarly,” making changes, then returning, the changes don’t always update.
-I can’t say for sure why my changes don’t always stick, but it’s probably a technical glitch somewhere.
-Therefore, I always check to see if Grammarly is working as it should (90%+ of the time it is).
+Yes, and No. Grammarly’s free browser extension is fantastic when it interacts with platforms such as Gmail, Facebook, WordPress, and other top visited apps and sites.
+However, I’ve noticed on several sites that changes made with Grammarly don’t always remain.
+I can’t say for sure why my changes don’t stick, but it’s probably a technical glitch.
+Nevertheless, most of the time Grammarly works as it should.

-The Microsoft Office add-ins for Word and Outlook are available through a premium plan.
+The Microsoft Office add-ins for Outlook and Word are available through Grammarly’s premium plan.
 I installed the add-ins for both applications but eventually uninstalled Grammarly for Outlook because I felt it was too slow and clunky.
 For Microsoft Word, the Grammarly add-in is good, but I don’t believe it’s as reliable or proficient as their browser extensions.
-I’ve done a side by side comparison where the browser extension revealed new mistakes compared to MS Word.
+I’ve done comparisons where the Chrome browser extension revealed mistakes that the MS Word add-in did not.

 Blog and Social Media

 Grammarly’s blog and social media updates are educational, informative, and humorous.
-I follow them on Facebook, Twitter, and Instagram for updates.
-You would think a grammar company would post nothing but boring stuff, but that isn’t the case here.
+I follow them on Facebook, Twitter, and Instagram.
+You would think a grammar company would post nothing but boring stuff, but that isn’t the case.